 DISTANCE sampling methodology suggests selecting the proper speed and altitude after some preliminary survey work.
 As shown in the 2013 survey reports, the altitude and speed during field work were approximately 1000 ft and 100 knots, respectively.
-As reference, Figure 5 shows the correlation between the key declination angles and perpendicular distances at 3 different altitudes (1000, 650, and 500 ft).
+As reference, Figure 5 shows the correlation between the key declination angles and perpendicular distances at the altitude of 1000 ft.